Amy B. Otzel, MA, MS, LPC

 9 am – 3:30 pm

-This seminar satisfies the continuing education licensure requirement for content on Veterans’ issues.
+This seminar satisfies the continuing education requirement for content on military members, veterans and their families.

-At the conclusion of this seminar participants will be able to:
+At the conclusion of this seminar you will be able to:

 - assess for military status and distinguish aspects of military and veteran culture